Alfredo3232/Alfredo3232/README.md

 ## Full-Stack Web Developer |

 Welcome to my GitHub Page.
-Take a look of what i've done:
+Take a look at my Stars Page, I have organized lists of my projects.
+Take a quick look at my profiles and projects:

 ### Check Out My Portfolio 🌐
 🚀 [Portfolio Website](https://portfolio-website-v2-7909b.firebaseapp.com/) - See my latest projects and drop me a message!